Retatrutide and Hydration

 Retatrutide is not FDA-approved for any indication.
-This guidance applies to GLP-1 medications generally.
+Severe dehydration requires medical attention.
+Patients with kidney disease need individualized fluid recommendations.
 Compounded semaglutide ($99/mo) and tirzepatide ($125/mo) are available now.

 Medical Disclaimer

 This article is for informational purposes only and does not constitute medical advice.
 Retatrutide is not FDA-approved for any indication.
-Caffeine sensitivity varies by individual.
-Patients with cardiac arrhythmias, anxiety disorders, or GERD should discuss caffeine intake with their healthcare provider.
+Fluid needs vary by individual, activity level, climate, and medical conditions.
+Patients with heart failure or kidney disease may have fluid restrictions.
+Consult your healthcare provider for personalized hydration guidance.

 Compounded semaglutide from $99/mo.
 Compounded tirzepatide from $125/mo.
-Keep your coffee -- lose the weight.
+Provider-supervised care.

 View Treatment OptionsMore on Retatrutide